-Ted Morgan Born 1906 Ted Morgan remains the only New Zealand boxer to have won an Olympic gold medal.
+Ted Morgan, born 1906, remains the only New Zealand boxer to have won an Olympic gold medal.
 What's more, the Wellington southpaw achieved his triumph despite incredible handicaps.

 Through the mid-1920s, Morgan, a quietly-spoken, phlegmatic young man, established himself as the best amateur lightweight in the country, winning the national title in 1925 and 1927.
 He was a pupil of Tim Tracy, who ran a fine boxing school in Willis Street, Wellington.

 Morgan and his friend Alf Cleverley were the two boxers named in the 10-strong 1928 New Zealand team for the Amsterdam Olympics.
 But the long boat trip aboard the Remuera played havoc with Morgan's fitness.

 A punch bag was rigged up on deck and that helped a little.
 Normally Morgan and Cleverley, a light-heavyweight, would have been able to put in some solid sparring sessions.
 However, Cleverley, a marginal selection in the team, was required to work his passage.
 The captain of the Remuera was a stickler for protocol and would not permit passengers to mix with the crew.
 Therefore Morgan and Cleverley were not allowed to spar.

 Morgan packed on weight during the voyage and had to compete at Amsterdam as a welterweight, giving away up to 9lb to some opponents.

 Even the weight concession was not Morgan's primary concern.
 On landing in England, the boxers trained briefly at Aldershot.
 Morgan was sparring with former European professional lightweight champion Ernie Rice a week before the Olympics when he had an accident in the ring that all but killed his Games hopes.